 Who is at risk?

-- fair or freckled skin that doesn’t tan, or goes red or burns before
+- fair or freckled skin that doesn’t tan, or goes red or burns before it tans;

 - red or fair hair and light coloured eyes;

 People of all skin colours should take care to avoid damage to the eyes, overheating and dehydration.